-October is menopause awareness month, and this year we’re looking to raise awareness around perimenopause – the early stages of menopause, while highlighting the importance of research, education and combating global stigma.
+October is menopause awareness month, and we are always looking to raise awareness around perimenopause – the early stages of menopause, while highlighting the importance of research, education and combating global stigma.

 In a recent study, we found that 9/10 women didn’t recognise that their symptoms were associated to perimenopause, and instead attributed what they were feeling to ageing, stress, anxiety and depression.